 St Rémy de Provence a small town located at the foot of the Alpilles, has kept its traditions and personality.
 The festive events give rhythm to the town: the bull fights and other bull related events, the sheep migrating festival, the horse fair, concerts and exhibitions.
 The lively streets of the town centre have private residences with magnificent facades dating from the 17th and 18th centuries.

 Cannes, Antibes and Menton draw energy from the thriving city of Nice.
 Antibes boasts a network of pretty narrow streets either side of the Marché Provençal.
 The tropical peninsulas – Cap Ferrat and Cap Martin – frame the tiny principality of Monaco famous for its glamour and for the Grimaldi family who have ruled the principality for 700 years.
-Just behind the coast, medieval villages mushroom out of the nearby hills, offering the visitor a taste of old Provence.
+Just behind the mediterranean coast, medieval villages mushroom out of the nearby hills, offering the visitor a taste of old Provence.
 There are more than 120 hill-top villages, villages perchés, scattered all over the Côte d’Azur.
 Each has its own particular charm and merit.

 Grasse, is renowned for its perfume factories, galleries and souvenir shops.